aresti/primalscheme/README.md

 `--debug`: Verbose logging and pickle output file

+`--no-sort`: Don't sort input FASTA by length (will use first reference in BED file)

 `--force`: Force output to an existing directory and overwrite output files

 #### modifying config